eyepiz/eyepiz/README.md

 - 👋 Hi, I’m Eduardo Yepiz, a Sophomore Computer Science major at the University of Notre Dame.
-- 👀 I’m interested in technology, specifically artificial intelligence and electric cars.
+- 👀 I’m interested in artificial intelligence and electric vehicles.
 - 🌱 I’m currently taking Logic Design and Systems Programming.
 - 📫 How to reach me:
   - Email - eyepiz@nd.edu